UniMath/agda-unimath/src/foundation/split-idempotent-maps.lagda.md

   inclusion-splitting-type-is-quasicoherently-idempotent' (a , α) = a 0
 ```

-Moreover, again by Remark 5.4 {{#cite Shu17}}, given the idempotence homotopy
+Moreover, again by Remark 5.4 {{#cite Shu17}}, given only the idempotence
-`f ∘ f ~ f`, we can construct the converse map to this inclusion and show that
+homotopy `f ∘ f ~ f`, we can construct the converse map to this inclusion and
-this gives a factorization of `f`.
-Indeed, this factorization is strict.
+show that this gives a factorization of `f`.
+Indeed, this factorization is
+strict.

 ```agda
 module _